guy3540/Acoustic_Locating_VQ-VAE/README.md

   * rir_dataset_generator: Contains the dataset class for generating RIR datasets.
   * vq_vae: Contains the classes used to create our models, including the encoder, decoder, vector quantizer, etc.
 * scripts: Contains the training functions and the dataset generation script.
+* scratch_scripts: a sandbox for scripts that are supposed to do a specific demonstration, such as creating a sound file from a spectrogram.

 ## Usage
 ### Data Preprocessing and Visualization